VUnit/vunit/docs/com/user_guide.rst

   receive(net, receiver, msg);

 This procedure returns immediately if there are pending message(s) in the receiver's inbox or blocks until the first message arrives.
-The returned message contains the oldest incoming message and its information can be retrived using a ``pop`` function.
+The returned message contains the oldest incoming message and its information can be retrieved using ``pop`` functions.
 The code below will verify that the message has the expected content using the VUnit ``check_equal`` procedure.

 .. code-block:: vhdl